bhargavasomya/Group5-DataViz/docs/index.md

 The 10 quesitions are from the selected bin as like the sankey.

-In the end, we realize that a good clue from a simple Human Computer Interaction will help the user understands the plot better
+In the end, we realize that a good clue from a simple Human Computer Interaction will help the user understands the plot better.

+## Inference from the visualisation

+Each visualization answers a hypothesis we formulated.
+The first part shows how the similar questions and the input questions lie on a 2 dimensional space.
+If there is an overlap in the higher probability buckets selected for both questions then we can infer that they belong to a similar cluster category.
+So, this tells us that although two questions have been marked as non duplicate by the ML algorithm, the fact that they overlap indicated they belong to the same cluster.
+Consider the example: How does the Surface Pro himself 4 compare with iPad Pro?
+And Why did Microsoft choose core m3 and not core i3 home Surface Pro 4?
+As input.
+These questions are marked as non-duplicate but have overlapping similar questions in the scatterplot.
+We can infer that these questions are related to technology hence the overlap.

+The sankey plot helps view the top similar questions for each input question.
+The width of the links shows the magnitude of duplication predicted by our model.
+We display these questions as a way of recommending similar questions to the input question.

+The heatmap shows whether questions lying in a particular bucket are similar to each other.
+We know they are similar to the input question to a degree represented by the scoring bucket they lie in.
+But are they similar to each other as well?
+The heatmap helps to analyse this transitivity.

 ## Package used